abdulnouralzoubi/OCA-Task-1-Wireframe-Mockup/README.md

 # How to View the Design
 To view the wireframe and mockup:
 1. Open the [Wireframe.pdf](/Wireframe.pdf.pdf) and [Mockup.pdf](/Mockup.pdf) files online through GitHub, or in any PDF viewer.
-2. You can also check the [All.pdf](/All.pdf, which contains the Original, Wireframe, and Mockup files all together side by side, from left to right.
+2. You can also check the [All.pdf](/All.pdf), which contains the Original, Wireframe, and Mockup files all together side by side, from left to right.
-3. Through the link on [**figma**](https://www.figma.com/design/HNkxyI4pFBSAxFS1OyGEQ3), where the layers is visible.
+3. Through the link on [**figma**](https://www.figma.com/design/HNkxyI4pFBSAxFS1OyGEQ3), where the elements/layers are visible.

 The wireframe will show you the structure and layout of the site, while the mockup provides a more realistic visualization with color and design elements.